Clubs and Activities

 Our morning show is produced and run each morning by our students.
 Students that are interested will need to complete an application and be able to meet all of the requirements of our TV crew members.
 To remain an active member of your morning show crew students need to arrive before 7:45am at least once per week.

 Student council is our student organization that develops, votes, and organizes student events at Spry MS. This organization is responsible for voting on budgets that impact students in our building.
 Students are elected as representatives and positions are voted on among the representatives.
 Students are expected to attend all meetings are serve as role models for our students.
-Meetings are held each morning in homeroom as well as selected Tuesdays after
+Meetings are held each morning in homeroom as well as selected days after school.

 Our WEB (Where Everyone Belongs) is our sixth grade orientation program.
 Seventh and Eighth grade students can apply in the Spring to be a WEB leader.
 If selected, students are expected to attend all trainings and WEB activities.
 Students selected are a cross section of the building and serve as role models and mentors for our incoming sixth graders.